LearningPool/adapt-contrib-openTextInput/README.md

 ###_isResetOnRevisit

 Flag to set whether the text field should be cleared with reset/retry assessment.
-Default 0
+Default false

 ####modelAnswer